A-R0n/rrg-folium/README.md

 ## Interesting Notes

--- The GPS coordinates provided by Mountain Project's API are neither precise or accurate
+-- The GPS coordinates provided by Mountain Project's API are neither precise nor accurate